 Our Board of Directors reviews the independence of the current and potential members of the Board of Directors in accordance with independence requirements set forth in the NASDAQ rules and applicable provisions of the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder (the "Exchange Act").
-During its review, the Board of Directors considers transactions and relationships between each director and potential director, as well as any member of his or her immediate family, and the Company and its affiliates, including those related-party transactions contemplated by Item 404(a) of the SEC's Regulation S-K. The Board of Directors must affirmatively determine that the director has no material relationship with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company, that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+During its review, the Board of Directors considers transactions and relationships between each director and potential director, as well as any member of his or her immediate family, and the Company and its affiliates, including those related-party transactions contemplated by Item 404(a) of Regulation S-K under the Exchange Act.
+The Board of Directors must affirmatively determine that the director has no material relationship with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company, that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The purpose of this review is to determine whether any such relationships or transactions exist that are inconsistent with a determination that the director is independent.
-Our Board of Directors has determined that all directors except Aylwin Lewis, Vann Avedisian and Bryant Keil are "independent" as such term is defined by NASDAQ rules, our corporate governance standards and the federal securities laws
+Our Board of Directors has determined that all current directors except Aylwin Lewis are "independent" as such term is defined by NASDAQ rules, our corporate governance standards and the federal securities laws.
+Our Board also determined that Dan Levitan, who served on our Board of Directors until February 19, 2016, was "independent" as so defined.